 - When any update of the EAS Deployment Information for DNN and/or DNAI(s) and/or application(s) is received by the SMF.

-The Node Level DNS Handling Information is deducted from the node level EAS Deployment Information.
-The Node Level DNS Handling Information has the form as per clause 6.2.3.2.2.
+The BaselineDNSPattern is deducted from the EAS Deployment Information.
+The BaselineDNSPattern has the form as per clause 6.2.3.2.2.

-2. The SMF invokes Neasdf_NodeLevelDNSHandlingInfo_Create/Update/Delete service operation of the EASDF to provision/update/remove the Node Level DNS Handling Information.
+2. The SMF invokes Neasdf_BaselineDNSPattern_Create/Update/Delete service operation of the EASDF to provision/update/remove the BaselineDNSPattern.
 This interaction with the EASDF is a node level procedure, i.e. independent of any PDU Session.

-3. The EASDF updates the Node Level DNS Handling Information and acknowledges the SMF.
+3. The EASDF updates the BaselineDNSPattern and acknowledges the SMF.